pact-foundation/pact-jvm/pact-jvm-provider-gradle/README.md

 }
 ```

-Following typical Gradle behaviour, you can set the provider task propeties to the actual tasks, or to the task names
+Following typical Gradle behaviour, you can set the provider task properties to the actual tasks, or to the task names
 as a string (for the case when they haven't been defined yet).